dbbs-lab/dystonia_ebcc/README.md

 - cereb-nest NEST extension module

 Repository content:
-- simulation includes all the script to run simulations in control and pathological conditions.
-The main simulation file is simulate_network.py; different simulation configurations are described in the .json files
+- `simulation` includes all the script to run simulations in control and pathological conditions.
+The main simulation file is `simulate_network.py`; different simulation configurations are described in the .json files
-- simulation_analysis.py allows to plot figures from simulation results
+- `simulation_analysis.py` allows to plot figures from simulation results (which are saved as .hdf5 files)